ambuda-org/vidyut/README.md

 <div align="center">
 <h1>विद्युत्</h1>
+<p><i>Reliable infrastructure for Sanskrit software</i></p>
 </div>

-Vidyut provides reliable infrastructure for Sanskrit software.

-Specifically, Vidyut aims to provide performant and high-quality solutions for the common problems that Sanskrit programmers face.
+Vidyut aims to provide performant and high-quality solutions for the common problems that Sanskrit programmers face.
 Some of these problems include:

-- *Transliteration*, or conversion of Sanskrit text from one script to another. (भू → bhū)

 - *Word generation*, or converting bases and suffixes into complete words. (भू → भवति)

 - *Word lookup*, or mapping a complete word back to its bases and suffixes. (भवति → भू)

+- *Transliteration*, or conversion of Sanskrit text from one script to another. (भू → bhū)

 - *Metrical analysis*, or understanding the meter used by a piece of Sanskrit text.